No-Go Theorems for Universal Entanglement Purification

 Notice that the set of all entangled isotropic states is a complete BDS set, so Theorem~\ref{thm:no_locc_fp} together with Lemma~\ref{thm:FP_biCEP} implies the non-existence of an universal biCEP: \begin{proposition} For any $\mathcal{S}\in\mathfrak{C}$ and $n\geq2$, $n$-to-1 biCEP protocols cannot be universal for $\mathcal{S}$. \end{proposition} We also provide an algebraic proof of this Proposition, which can be found in Sec.
 III.C of the Supplemental Material~\cite{supmat}.

 \textit{No non-trivial universal biCEP with ordered fidelity}--- So far we have made minimal assumptions about the input states, which strengthens the requirement of universality.
-In principle, we can obtain information about the input states, especially the ordering of their fidelities.
-In practice, we know when an entangled pair is successfully generated based on the heralding signal, and it is generally safe to assume that the latest generated state has the highest fidelity.
+In principle, the ordering of their fidelities can be obtained from information including the time when an entangled pair is successfully generated based on the heralding signal, and further how long it has been decohering for.
+It is then generally safe to assume that the pair which has decohered for the shortest duration has the highest fidelity.
 We can take advantage of such ordered fidelity to relax the universality requirement.
 Specifically, we may choose to always keep the qubits of the highest-fidelity input unmeasured, which gives the following relaxed necessary condition for a biCEP to be universal with ordered fidelity: \begin{lemma}[Necessary condition for universal biCEP with ordered fidelity] Given ordered fidelity, if a biCEP protocol using $n$-qubit Clifford $C$ is universal for $\mathcal{S}\in\mathfrak{C}$, $C$ transforms all $n$-qubit Pauli strings in the form of $I\otimes P$, where $P$ is an arbitrary $(n-1)$-qubit Pauli string, into harmless strings only. \end{lemma} The proof is omitted due to its similarity to the proof of Lemma~\ref{thm:FP_biCEP}, with the only change being that we fix the leftmost component of the Pauli strings to be the identity operator $I$.
 Here we emphasize that there always exists a trivial universal biCEP for complete BDS set given ordered fidelity: We can simply discard $(n-1)$ input states except for the one with the highest fidelity, and then the `` successful output'' will always have fidelity equal to the highest input fidelity.
 Given this relaxed necessary condition, finding a non-trivial universal biCEP might be possible, as we can sweep over Cliffords that satisfy this condition.
 However, we prove that these protocols are always trivial, i.e., the output fidelity is always equal to the highest input fidelity: \begin{proposition} Given ordered fidelity, every universal biCEP protocol for complete BDS sets does not perform better than the trivial protocol. \end{proposition} The proof can be found in Sec.
 III.D of the Supplemental Material~\cite{supmat}.

 \textit{Entanglement-assisted biCEP}---